Turn off modem on Qualcomm

 Peripheral processor = BP

-RE: Turn off modem on Qualcomm - Added by Daniel Kulesz 11 months ago
+RE: Turn off modem on Qualcomm - Added by Daniel Kulesz almost 5 years ago

 Well, I think one more thing you could try if you are brave is to wipe the whole radio partition (make a backup first).
 You can find it by inspecting /proc/partitions.
 However, if the bootloader really loads something from there on startup you might end up with a hard brick from which you can only recover by direct access to the flash chip via JTAG/external flasher.